linuxone-community-cloud/jupyter-lab-ml/README.md

 ## Step 7.
 Run Demo notebooks
 Jupyter Lab container comes with 2 demo notebooks and sample data.
 Once in the Jupyter Lab IDE, left side panel lists the notebooks and CSV data files.
 Click on each of them to open in the right side panel.

 ## Step 8.
+Use case #1: Run a notebook with LSTM model to detect fraudlent credit card transactions.
+This Demo notebook performs a training and validation of a credit card fraud detection model in Keras/Tensorflow.
+ Refer **'Fraud_LSTM_Keras_TF.ipynb'** notebook and csv dataset included in the Jupyter Lab environment.

-Use case #1: Run a client retention analysis notebook.
+## Step 9.
+Use case #2: Run a client retention analysis notebook.

 This Demo notebook runs Random Forest ML on IBM LinuxONE accessing data from CSV files.
 The data in customer CSV consists of 6,001 rows of customer information.
 The data in transaction CSV consists of 20,000 rows of transaction data.
 The data is transformed and joined in a Pandas DataFrame, which is used to perform exploratory analyses.
 A Random Forest algorithm is then used to predict customer churn.